Ingest logs and data from Dropbox Business accounts via the Dropbox Business API.

-Ingesting logs and data from Dropbox requires a Cortex XDR Pro per TB license.
+Ingesting logs and data from Dropbox requires a Cortex XDR Pro per GB license.

 Cortex XDR can ingest different types of data from Dropbox Business accounts using the Dropbox data collector.
 To receive logs and data from Dropbox Business accounts via the Dropbox Business API, you must configure the Collection Integrations settings in Cortex XDR based on your Dropbox Business Account credentials.
 After you set up data collection, Cortex XDR begins receiving new logs and data from the source.